sinch/ios-proximity-tutorial/readme.md

 That’s all for now folks!

 There’s heaps that you can add to this project and I encourage you to do so.

+As a rough guide here's some functionality you could add to this app

+* Add an instant messaging option using Sinch
+* Make modifications to the user interface
+* Add some profile pictures to the user objects on Parse

 © Zac Brown 2015